mdeguzis/documents/packaging/portable-packages-and-binaries.md

 # About

-Some info on makign distro-agnostic packages
+Some info on makign distro-agnostic packages.
+The preferred way to handle binaries, is to work with rpath during compile-time.
+However, launch-script approaches will work, if not a bit "dirty."

 # Static linking